gvwilson/thirdbit/src/fiction/santas/index.md

 and a pair of smaller windows with matching curtains on the floor above.
 The downstairs window had a warm, welcoming glow, and even from the street Finner could smell curry and freshly-baked bread.
-The only remarkable thing was a statue of a cat sitting on an round pedestal in the middle of the front yard, its stone eyes fixed on a snow-filled bird bath.[^remarkable-yard]
+The only notable thing was a statue of a cat sitting on an round pedestal in the middle of the front yard, its stone eyes fixed on a snow-filled bird bath.[^notable-yard]

-[^remarkable-yard]: The houses on either side had a miniature Ferris wheel and a model locomotive in their front yards, though, so to be fair, the statue wasn't *that* remarkable.
+[^notable-yard]: The houses on either side had a miniature Ferris wheel and a model locomotive in their front yards, though, so the statue wasn't really *that* notable.

-Finner took a deep breath, walked up to the door, and knocked.
+Finner took a deep breath and knocked on the door.
 When nothing happened he knocked again.
-"Well that was a bust," he said aloud, secretly relieved.
+"So much for that," he said aloud, secretly relieved.

 "She just nipped out to get some broccoli," a voice rumbled behind him.
 "If you don't mind waiting a moment…?"

 Finner turned around slowly.
-The stone cat had turned its head toward him, but was clearly still keeping one eye on the empty bird bath.
+The stone cat had turned its head toward him, but was still keeping one eye on the empty bird bath.
 "I—sure," he said lamely,
 then added, "Thank you,"
-because a stone statue of a cat is still in some sense a cat, and one of the first lessons a santa is taught is to always be polite to cats.[^polite-to-cats]
+because a stone statue of a cat is still in some sense a cat, and one of the first lessons a santa is taught is to always be polite to cats.

-[^polite-to-cats]: And watchmakers, but that's also—you know what?
-If it really is a story for another time, then from now on we'll just not mention it.

-"Of course," the cat rumbled.
-It turned its head back toward the bird bath, and together they waited in silence.
+"You're welcome," the cat rumbled, and together they waited in silence.

 They didn't have to wait long.
-A tricycle taxi rolled up in front of the house and wheezed to a gentle stop.
+A tricycle taxi rolled to a gentle stop in front of the house.
-The taxi pedaller climbed out of his seat, stretched until his spine went *pop!*, nodded at Finner (or possibly the cat), and then opened the cab door and helped Gran-Granna Tumbly down.
+The taxi pedaller climbed out of his seat, stretched until his spine went *pop!*, nodded at Finner (or more likely the cat), then opened the cab door and helped Gran-Granna Tumbly down.
 Pocketing the half-coins she handed him, he climbed back onto his seat and pedalled away.